greyltc/italian/README.md

 __A3__: Most Western countries allow their citizens to acquire dual (or multiple) citizenship(s).
 In some cases, people employed in critical areas of the government (where a person may come across state secrets) are prevented from getting dual citizenship.
 If you are concerned that obtaining dual citizenship may affect your current citizenship you should contact the local authorities for your country; in any case, according to the principle of jure sanguinis, you have actually been an Italian citizen since birth (if you qualify).
 Obtaining dual citizenship through ancestry is much different from obtaining it through naturalization, which in many cases can result in the loss of your native citizenship. [source](https://italiancitizenshipassistance.com/faq/#5)

 __Q4__: How much will this cost?
-__A4__: At the very, very least, about $1000 per person.
-I think anyone under 18 will ride for free on their parent's application.
+__A4__: About $1200 per person.
+You can read more details in the [cost](/README.md#Cost) section below.
+This is only for those over 18 with Noni blood.
 The answer will highly depend on how many descendants of our [Key ancestor](/README.md#Key_ancestor) decide to join the party.
-I'm quite sure there's a ton of stuff I haven't considered yet here, so that's a bare minimum.
-I'm still working on this.
-I'm currently in conversation with the folks at italiancitizenshipassistance.com to refine the initial cost estimate they've given me.
-The major cost will be from hiring a law firm to take the Italian government to court (in Italy) on our behalf.
-See the [1948](/README.md#1948) section below for why we need to do this.
-Note that italiancitizenshipassistance.com (the site of the firm I'm looking at hiring to do the legal and paperwork on our behalf) has a "100% MONEY BACK" guarantee.
+Anyone under 18 will ride for free on their parent's application.
+Women who married into the family prior to 1983 will also be included for free with their husband's application.
+This estimate is based on a quotation from the the Italian/American law firm behind italiancitizenshipassistance.com.
+The major cost will be from hiring a law firm to take the Italian government to court (in Italy) on our behalf (see the [1948](/README.md#1948) section below for why we need to do this).
+Note that italiancitizenshipassistance.com has a "100% MONEY BACK" guarantee.
 That ends up meaning we'd be refunded about 2/3 of the $1000 if for whatever reason the Italian consulate rejects our application(s).
-You can read more details in the [cost](/README.md#Cost) section below.

 __Q5__: How long will this take?
 __A5__: Longer than 24 months (potentially much longer).
 I understand that we could be ready to submit our documentation packages to the Italian consulates that serve our places of residence 1.5 - 2 years after we "start the process."
 Then, "the wait lists at many of the consulates exceed 18 months." [source](http://www.youritalianpassport.com/consular-experience.html) See [The process](/README.md#The_process) for more details.